Skip to content

 All identifiers and operators are validated:

-• All values are bound as parameters (no SQL injection)
+• All values are bound as named parameters — no string interpolation, no SQL injection.

-If accepting column names from user input, always validate against a whitelist:
+If accepting column names from user input (sort fields, filter keys, …), always validate against an allow-list:

 php